nERD8932/Obsidian/Sessions/Session 1.md

 [[Norah Ward]] informs [[Silvius]] of chatter about a murder near the docks, where apparently, [[Loras Runestrong]] was headed.
 Norah distracts some guards to help Silvius escape towards the dock to check up on Loras.

 We then pan over to [[Edgar]] who also hears news of a murder.
-His presence is being requested by inspector Richard Rorax.
+His presence is being requested by inspector [[Richard Rorax]].
 He heads to the scene of the crime.

 Everyone seems to head towards the Warehouse in Old Warf, the dock.